raspberrypilearning/tell-a-story/en/step_3.md

 ![A comic with two panes, one contains a sun and one contains a rocket image.
 The next pane reads 'The star asked a friend to come and visit'.](images/codeed-part2.png)

 --- /task ---

+--- task ---
+Now, follow the same steps to add as many boxes as you need to finish your story.
+--- /task ---